BasicAirData/GPSLogger/readme.md

 [Repository License](LICENSE)

 ## Frequently Asked Questions
-<b>Q</b> - <i>I've just installed the app, but it doesn't read the GPS signal.</i><br>
+<b>Q</b> - <i>I've just installed the App, but it doesn't read the GPS Signal.</i><br>
-<b>A</b> - Please try to reboot your device.
-Check also that the GPS signal is strong enough and, if not, go in an open area.
+<b>A</b> - Please try to reboot your Device.
+Check also that the GPS Signal is strong enough and, if not, go in an open Area.

-<b>Q</b> - <i>The Location is active, but the app sees "GPS disabled".</i><br>
+<b>Q</b> - <i>The Location is active, but the App sees "GPS disabled".</i><br>
-<b>A</b> - Please go on Location section of your Android settings: the phone could be set to use the "Battery saving" Locating method.
-This method uses Wi-Fi & mobile networks to estimate your location, without turn on the GPS.
-In case please switch to "Phone only" or "High accuracy" method to enable the GPS sensor.
+<b>A</b> - Please go on Location Section of your Android Settings: the Phone could be set to use the "Battery saving" Locating Method.
+This Method uses Wi-Fi & Mobile Networks to estimate your Location, without turn on the GPS.
+In case please switch to "Phone only" or "High accuracy" Method to enable the GPS Sensor.

-<b>Q</b> - <i>The "View", "Export", and "Share" menus are grayed out.</i><br>
+<b>Q</b> - <i>How can I view my recorded Tracks?</i><br>
-<b>A</b> - Please check in Android System settings that GPS Logger has the Storage permission granted.
+<b>A</b> - You can view your Tracks by going on Tracklist Tab and clicking on it.
+An Actionbar will appear, that should contain an Eye Icon.
+A KML/GPX viewer must be installed on your device; if not (in this case the Eye Icon will not be visible), please install it.
+In GPS Logger's Settings you can choose to use a GPX or a KML Viewer.
+A good Viewer for Android is GPX Viewer, but there are lots of good Alternatives around.

-<b>Q</b> - <i>How can I see my recorded tracks?</i><br>
+<b>Q</b> - <i>The "View" Icon is not visible on Actionbar.</i><br>
-<b>A</b> - You can see your tracks clicking on it and using the "View in..." contextual menu.
-A KML/GPX viewer must be installed on your device; if not, please install it.
-In GPS Logger's settings you can choose to use a GPX or a KML viewer.
-A good track viewer for Android is GPX Viewer, but there are lots of good alternatives around.
+<b>A</b> - The "View" Icon is visible, by selecting one single Track of the Tracklist, if you have at least one external Viewer installed on your Device.
+In GPS Logger's Settings you can choose to use a GPX or a KML Viewer.
+A good Viewer for Android is GPX Viewer, but there are lots of good Alternatives around.

-<b>Q</b> - <i>The menu "View in" opens the Earth app, but doesn't show my track.</i><br>
+<b>Q</b> - <i>The "Share" Icon is not visible on Actionbar.</i><br>
-<b>A</b> - It is a Earth problem.
-If you want to use Earth to view your tracks you have to open Earth before, and then go on GPS Logger and select "View in".
+<b>A</b> - The "Share" Icon is visible, by selecting some Tracks of the Tracklist, if you have at least one Application installed on your Device with which to Share the Files.
+The Formats you will share are set on Exporting Section of GPS Logger's Settings, please check that at least one Exportation Format is selected.

 <b>Q</b> - <i>My track is not shown (or partially shown) in Google Earth.</i><br>
-<b>A</b> - 1) Please check in Android System settings that Earth has the Storage permission granted; 2) GPS Logger might be set to show the track in 3D, and the track may be hidden under the terrain.
-Please go in the Exportation settings, switch the Altitude Mode to "Projected to ground" and try again.
+<b>A</b> - 1) Please check in Android System Settings that Earth has the Storage Permission granted; 2) GPS Logger might be set to show the Track in 3D, and the Track may be hidden under the Terrain.
+Please go in the Exportation Settings, switch the Altitude Mode to "Projected to ground" and try again.

-<b>Q</b> - <i>The app sometimes stops recording when running in background.</i><br>
+<b>Q</b> - <i>The App sometimes stops recording when running in Background.</i><br>
-<b>A</b> - The app could be closed by the system during the background recording.
-To avoid it, you have to go on the Android Settings and turn off all battery monitoring and optimizations for GPS Logger.
-Sadly any device brand implemented in a different way the settings to keep safe the background apps, so a little research must be done.
-Furthermore, anti-viruses (like Avast) are very aggressive with long running apps, and must be correctly set.
+<b>A</b> - The App could be closed by the System during the Background Recording.
+To avoid it, you have to go on the Android Settings and turn off all Battery Monitoring and Optimizations for GPS Logger.
+On Android 9 check also that the Application is NOT Background Restricted.
+Sadly any Device Brand implemented in a different Way the Settings to keep safe the Background Apps, so a small Research must be done.
+Furthermore, Anti-Viruses (like Avast) are very aggressive with long running Apps, and must be correctly set.